 The provision of Imvamune® for post-exposure vaccination requires an assessment of the risk of exposure by the public health unit.
-If the identified person has a risk of potential exposure that is expected to continue beyond 28 days following the first 0.5mL SC dose, a second dose, 0.5mL SC, should be offered.

-The first dose should be offered ideally within 4 days (up to 14 days) from the date of the last exposure to individuals who are a high risk contact of a confirmed or probable case of mpox.
-The second dose should be offered at least 28 days after the first dose.
+The first dose should be offered as soon as possible, ideally within 4 days (up to 14 days) from the date of the last exposure to individuals who are a high risk contact of a confirmed or probable case of mpox.
+A second dose should be offered 28 days after the first dose if mpox infection did not develop, regardless of ongoing exposure status.
+If the window for post-exposure is missed (i.e. more than 14 days after exposure) consider administration of Imvamune® as pre-exposure vaccination.